Share This Article

 Federal Trade Commission (FTC)

-The FTC does not resolve individual consumer complaints but does operate the Consumer Sentinel, a secure online database that is used by civil and criminal law enforcement authorities worldwide to detect patterns of wrong-doing, leading to investigations and prosecutions.
+While the FTC does not resolve individual consumer complaints, it does run the Consumer Sentinel, a secure online database used by civil and criminal law enforcement authorities worldwide to detect patterns of wrong-doing.
+Nailing down patterns leads to investigations and prosecutions.
+You can file your complaint to the FTC here.

-Victims of identity crime may receive additional help through the FTC hotline at 1-877-IDTHEFT (1-877-438-4338); identitytheft.gov provides resources for victims, businesses and law enforcement.
+If you are the victim of identity theft, you can receive additional help through the FTC hotline at 1-877-IDTHEFT (1-877-438-4338).
+Find more resources aimed at individuals, businesses and law enforcement at identitytheft.gov.

 COLLECT AND KEEP EVIDENCE